zhangyuang/node-ffi-rs/README.md

 At default, `ffi-rs` will free data memory for ffi call args and return result prevent memory leak.Except in the following cases.

-- set `needFreeResultMemory: false` when call `load` method
+- set `freeResultMemory: false` when call `load` method

-If you set needFreeResultMemory to false, `ffi-rs` will not release the return result memory which was malloc in c environment
+If you set freeResultMemory to false, `ffi-rs` will not release the return result memory which was malloc in c environment

 - Use `DataType.External` as paramsType or retType